 - Assumption of Risk: The assumption of risk defense states that the injured party was aware of the dangerous condition or risk but assumed the risk by confronting the dangerous condition.
 For example, where a guest is aware that a property owner’s shed is in a dangerous condition but enters the shed anyway, then that guest may have assumed the risk and therefore the landowner would not be liable for any injuries.

 - Contributory and Comparative Negligence: The legal defenses of contributory and comparative negligence generally state that while the landowner may have been somewhat responsible for the injuries they were not the only ones responsible.
 In other words, the landowner is arguing that injuries were caused, at least in part, by the recklessness of the guest.

 These are just a few of the many defenses that might be raised by the landowner when you try to get compensation for your injuries.
-We can manage responding to these defenses and we will work with you to ensure that you understand the entire legal process.
+Your Doylestown premises liability lawyer can manage responding to these defenses and we will work with you to ensure that you understand the entire legal process.